rinimondalgit/freight-pulse-observatory/README.md

+Problem statement :
+In many logistics environments, shipment data exists across multiple systems without a unified analytics layer.
+This lack of centralized visibility makes it difficult to monitor on-time delivery performance, evaluate carrier reliability, and identify high-risk routes.
+As a result, decision-making becomes reactive rather than data-driven, leading to operational inefficiencies and SLA breaches.

 # Freight Pulse Observatory

 > A cloud-native batch data pipeline analyzing freight ecosystem health by correlating shipment delay trends with carrier profile data across routes, modes, and geographies.